Aggressive Defense When You’re Facing a Drug Crime

 - Prescription fraud.
 Prescription drugs are among the most highly abused and distributed in Tennessee.
 Prescription fraud involves obtaining legal drugs in an illegal manner.
 Prescription fraud charges may involve additional theft or burglary charges, be linked to Medicaid fraud or even include purchasing drugs online from a supplier in another country.
 It’s a complicated law, and you need an experienced lawyer to help you.

 When you’re facing criminal charges involving drugs, you want an attorney with the skills and resources to mount a proper defense of your rights.
-I am that criminal defense attorney.
-I have successfully brought cases involving drug crimes to conclusion for more than 20 years.
-I make sure that you understand what is ahead of you at every step, and create innovative strategies that are tailored to your specific case.
-I fight not only for your rights, but for your future.
+We are those criminal defense attorneys.
+We have successfully brought cases involving drug crimes to conclusion for more than 20 years.
+We make sure that you understand what is ahead of you at every step, and create innovative strategies that are tailored to your specific case.
+We fight not only for your rights, but for your future.

 Contact a Maryville lawyer if you’re facing drug crime charges

 A drug crime conviction can turn your entire world upside down.
 At Shepherd and Associates, we are dedicated to protecting your rights and your freedom.
-To schedule an appointment with me, please call 865.225.9655 or fill out my contact form.
+To schedule an appointment with one of our attorneys, please call 865.225.9655 or fill out our contact form.
 We’re in this together.